- For Retailers

 Is the charge per bag taxable?

 No, the State Board of Equalization (BOE) indicates that the charge on bags would not be subject to State sales tax.
-Please see this statement from the BOE.

 Who keeps the (minimum) 10 cents per bag?